himansh025/himansh025/README.md

-# 💫 About Me:
-# Hey!
-I'm Himanshu Singh
-<br>👯 I’m looking to collaborate on Full-Stack Projects<br>🤝 I’m looking for help with MERN STACK<br>🌱 I’m currently learning MERN STACK <br>
+<br>👯 I’m looking to collaborate on Full-Stack Projects<br>
+<br>🌱 I’m currently working in MERN STACK <br>

 <div class="hero-top-section"">
  <div class="hero-top-txt">
  <p>
- I have a strong passion for front-end development and love creating beautiful, interactive user interfaces.
-My expertise lies in HTML and CSS, JavaScript, Reactjs,Nodejs where I have honed my skills to craft visually appealing and responsive web pages.
+ I have a strong passion for front-end development and love creating beautiful, interactive user interfaces.and Nodejs where I have honed my skills to craft visually appealing and responsive web pages.
 I strive to create seamless user experiences by leveraging the power of these core technologies.
  </p>
  </div>